SurajSonawane2415/multi-firmware-esp/README.md

 # Multi-Firmware-ESP

-Develop a bootloader for the ESP32 microcontroller to enable flashing of multiple firmware versions and navigation between them using switches.
+Developed a bootloader for the ESP32 microcontroller to enable flashing of multiple firmware versions and navigation between them using switches.

 ## Table of Contents